3 Sources

 Source: Bloomberg Business

-At the heart of Harmonic's innovation is Aristotle, a cutting-edge AI engine specializing in formal mathematical reasoning.
-Utilizing the Lean 4 proof assistant, Aristotle translates natural-language mathematical problems into formally verifiable proofs.
-The system has achieved a state-of-the-art 90% success rate on standard benchmarks like MiniF2F, tackling problems ranging from high school to International Mathematical Olympiad levels 2.
+Aristotle utilizes the Lean 4 proof assistant to translate natural-language mathematical problems into formally verifiable proofs.
+The AI model has already achieved a state-of-the-art 90% success rate on standard benchmarks like MiniF2F, demonstrating its ability to solve math problems ranging from high school to International Mathematical Olympiad levels 2.

 Source: SiliconANGLE